NTech-Lab/docs/docs/ffupload.rst

 Install findface-upload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To store all uploaded original images and thumbnails of faces, install and configure the **findface-upload** component as follows:
+To store all original images which have been processed by Server, as well as such Server artifacts as face thumbnails and normalized images, install and configure the ``findface-upload`` component.

 .. tip::
-    Do not install findface-upload, if you do not want to store original images and thumbnails of faces on the FindFace Enterprise Server SDK host.
+    Skip this procedure if you do not want to store these data on the FindFace Enterprise Server SDK host.
+In this case, only face features vectors (facens) will be stored (in MongoDB and Tarantool databases).

+Do the following:

 #.
 Install the component::

    $ sudo apt-get update
    $ sudo apt-get install findface-upload

 #.
-By default the uploaded images and thumbnails of faces are stored at ``/var/lib/ffupload/uploads/``.
-Its content can be viewed at ``http://127.0.0.1:3333/uploads/`` in your browser.
-Make sure that the folder is available.
-You will have to specify this folder when :ref:`configuring network <configure-network>`:
+By default the original images, thumbnails and normalized images are stored at ``/var/lib/ffupload/uploads/``.
+You can view this folder content at ``http://127.0.0.1:3333/uploads/`` in your browser.
+Make sure that this address is available.
+You will have to specify it when :ref:`configuring network <configure-network>`:

    .. code::